ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

  **NOTE**: *For checking tidy data set characteristic's with R commands given below you need to download [tidy data set](https://github.com/ksihja/datasciencecoursera/blob/master/GettingAndCleaningData/tidyDataSet.txt) into your local disc in R's working directory and issue following command `> tData <- read.table("tidyDataSet.txt")`*

  - Dimensions of the resulted tidy dat set was 180 rows x 68 colums.
 180 represents number of observations (30 persons doing 6 different activities).
 First column is "subjectid", second is "activityname" and rest of the 66 columns are mean values of selected features over each observation.
-See dimensions by command `> dim(tData)tData`
+See dimensions by command `> dim(tData)`
  - We use terminology "feature variables" below to refer 66 mean value features
  - For summarizing the data use commands `> head(tData)` and `>str(tData)`